10 Best Resorts in Sedona, AZ

 The very latest innovations in equipment are available to rent or buy, along with clothing and accessories.
 Golfers should take note: guests have access to the private and very exclusive Seven Canyons Golf Club.
 Both tennis and pickleball courts are located near the pool area.

 If you prefer your activity poolside with a good book, Enchantment has you covered with a spectacular outdoor pool with 280-degree views of the surrounding cliffs.
-The Mii Amo Spa, scheduled to reopen in the spring of 2022 following extensive renovations, is renowned for its innovative and invigorating spa treatments.
+The Mii Amo Spa, a sister property has just undergone extensive renovations and is renowned for its innovative and invigorating spa treatments.

 Dining at Enchantment consists of three restaurants: Che Ah Chi, the Southwest-inspired fine-dining establishment; Tii Gavo, a casual outdoor place with a fire pit; and View 180, a place for light bites and sunset watching.